 Properly leveraging social media technology can further support growth goals through social marketing, sales development, lead generation, and social networking.
 Although some people perceive social media as a B2C tool, it’s become increasingly sophisticated and its scope has expanded so widely that, when used well, social platforms can be powerful B2B growth tools.

 Employing a successful growth-oriented technology strategy requires engagement from all sides – from executive, to operations, to financial, to technical representation.
-Aligning your IT support and strategy with defined objectives and outcomes will contribute to your business growth.
+This is the first step to true business alignment and digital transformation.
+Working together, your IT leaders, whether internal employees or outsourced service providers, and business operations executives can align your IT support and IT strategy with defined organizational objectives and outcomes that will contribute to your business success and growth.